Duterte to appoint AFP chief Galvez as OPAPP chief

 After the CCCH, Galvez rose from the ranks to lead the 6th Infantry Division in Maguindanao, the Western Mindanao Command in Zamboanga City, and eventually the entire AFP.

-Once appointed, Galvez will join the growing number of former military men in the Duterte administration. – Rappler.com
+Once appointed, Galvez will join the growing number of former military men in the Duterte administration. – With reports from Pia Ranada/Rappler.com